DevYeom/OneWay/README.md

 // Prints "10", "10", "20", "20"
 ```

-When there are multiple properties of the state, it is possible for the state to change due to other properties that are not subscribed to.
+When there are multiple properties in the state, it is possible for the state to change due to other properties that you are not subscribed to.
 In such cases, if you are using [AsyncAlgorithms](https://github.com/apple/swift-async-algorithms), you can remove duplicates as follows.

 ```swift
 struct State: Sendable, Equatable {